noelc-s/website/_posts/Bread/2020-04-20-PainDeCampagne.md

 ## 2
 ### Notes
 ---
 Still good.
 Not as complex a flavor as some of the other loaves.
+Realized I accidentally halved the instant yeast in this loaf.

 ### Photos
 ---